 Don’t put more than 12 cookies on a pan, and only bake one pan at a time.

-If you want even more lemon flavor, substitute all or part of the vanilla extract in the buttercream for lemon juice or lemon extract.
-I also recommend freezing the cookies before frosting them.
+I recommend freezing the cookies before frosting them.
 They’ll be less delicate and easier to handle.

 Store them in an airtight container in the freezer.
 They only take a few minutes to defrost and they’ll stay fresher longer.
 Separate layers of decorated cookies with wax paper.

-Tag me @rosesandwhiskers on Instagram if you try it, and use the hashtag #rosesandwhiskers.
+Tag me @rosesandwhiskers on Instagram if you try these lemon sugar cookies, and use the hashtag #rosesandwhiskers.
 Also, let me know in the comments if there’s another flavored sugar cookie you’d like to see!
 I’m thinking strawberry might be next.

 Lemon Sugar Cookies